muylder/M5Gotchi/README.md

 ### SD Card File Structure

-- Configuration file: config.conf will be created at first boot and then used to store informations. **Don't mess with it at your own - use device UI to change these values!
-(Or if you are using lite mode - be carefull)**
+- Configuration file: m5gotchi.conf will be created at first boot and then used to store informations. **Don't mess with it at your own - use device UI to change these values!
+(Or if you are using lite mode and need to change stuff - be carefull)**
+- personality will be saved in file called personality.conf.
+- Wpa-sec needed files: uploaded.json, cracked.json.
+Do not edit those files, and if you're running lite mode and need to view them on pc - use text editor of your choice.
 - Captured handshakes will be stored inside a folder called:

   ```